Azure-Samples/contoso-chat/README.md

 ## 5. Populate with sample data

-In this steom we want to populate the required data for our application use case.
+In this step we want to populate the required data for our application use case.

 1. **Populate Search Index** in Azure AI Search
     - Run the code in the `data/product_info/create-azure-search.ipynb` notebook.
     - Visit the Azure AI Search resource in the Azure Portal
-    - Click on "Indexes" and verify that a new index was created!
+    - Click on "Indexes" and verify that a new index was created
-1. **Populate Cusomer Data** in Azure Cosmos DB
+1. **Populate Customer Data** in Azure Cosmos DB
     - Run the code in the `data/customer_info/create-cosmos-db.ipynb` notebook.
     - Visit the Azure Cosmos DB resource in the Azure Portal
-    - Click on "Data Explorere" and verify tat the container and database were created!
+    - Click on "Data Explorer" and verify tat the container and database were created!

 ## 6. Building a prompt flow

-We are now ready to begin building our prompt flow1 The repository comes with a number of pre-written flows that provide the starting points for this project.
+We are now ready to begin building our prompt flow!
+The repository comes with a number of pre-written flows that provide the starting points for this project.
 In the following section, we'll explore what these are and how they work.

 ### 6.1.
 Explore the `contoso-chat` Prompt Flow